Garden Dilemmas, Delights & Discoveries, Ask Mary Stone, New Jersey Garden blog

 Benefits of castor bean plants in the garden

-Castor bean (Ricinus communis) is a tropical plant native to Africa, making a striking annual plant in our zone (5b or 6).
-The large leaves are reddish, and the plant grows 5 to 7 feet or more, creating a commanding presence in the garden.
-They prefer full sun or light shade and can handle most soil other than constant wet feet.
-However, their fuzzy flowers are not their finest feature and are hidden by their unusual foliage.
+Castor bean (Ricinus communis) is a tropical plant native to Africa.
+It is a striking annual plant in our zone (5b or 6).
+The large reddish leaves are a commanding presence in the garden, and the plant grows 5 to 7 feet or more.
+It prefers full sun or light shade and can handle most soil other than constant wet feet.
+However, its fuzzy flowers are not its finest feature, hidden by its unusual foliage.

 Thomas Jefferson cultivated castor bean plants to deter moles.

 It’s fascinating to learn about Jefferson’s trials and tribulations.
-I heard he deliberately planted castor beans in hopes of deterring moles without success, though an oil distilled from the beans and applied to the soil may work.
-As with medicinal castor oil, the poisonous ricin is removed during the distilling process.
+He deliberately planted castor beans in hopes of deterring moles without success, though an oil distilled from the beans and applied to the soil may work.
+However, as with medicinal castor oil, the poisonous ricin is removed during distilling.
 Thomas Jefferson cultivated a castor bean plant to grow 22 feet tall, fitting for his competitive nature.
-Think of all the ‘uglies’ 22 feet could hide!
-Garden Dilemmas? askmarystone@gmail.com
+Think of all the ‘uglies’ that could hide!
+Garden Dilemmas?
+AskMaryStone@gmail.com or your favorite Podcast App.

 Mary Stone, Garden Dilemmas, Ask Mary Stone,Gardening tips, Garden Blogs, Stone Associates Landscape Design, Garden Blog,Northern New Jersey Landscape Designer, Comfrey in the Garden, Castor Beans, Ricinus communis

-A side note: I introduced castor bean plants to a longtime client who became a friend, thinking we found a sure win on deer resistance because of toxicity.
-It turns out the darn deer chomped the plants and spit them out.
-Barbara, who I joke moved to the Carolina’s to run away from her deer dilemma, hoped to find the culprit writhing in abdominal pain or worse.
-I should mention Barbara is a kind, loving soul, ‘but enough is enough.’
+I introduced castor bean plants to a beloved client, who became a friend thinking we found a sure win on deer resistance because of toxicity.
+It turns out the darn deer chopped the plants and spit them out.
+I joke that Barbara moved to the Carolinas to escape her deer dilemma.
+She hoped to find the culprit writhing in abdominal pain or worse, preferably dead.
+I should mention that Barbara is a kind, loving soul.
+But “Enough is Enough!”
+As she said those words, I cracked up.

 About Thomas Jefferson’s Monticello estate